PpoH2233/Sample-DOCA-Application/application/eswitch_management/CLI.md

 A persistence failure triggers a topology rollback and returns `ERR`.

-`vr` mutations are transactional against a candidate configuration:
+`vr` and `link` mutations are transactional against a candidate
+configuration:

 1. The candidate is a full copy of the committed configuration.
 The parser and all model checks run on the candidate only, so a rejected command cannot modify committed state.
+2. Existing hardware CT entries and the software NAT session table are flushed before a topology/routing change so no session can retain a stale zone, adjacency or egress decision.
-2. Uplink port attach/detach is applied to the pipeline.
+3. Uplink port attach/detach is applied to the pipeline.
-3. Changed private RIFs have their SF bindings invalidated so the next ARP rebuilds them from the committed configuration.
+4. Changed private RIFs have their SF bindings invalidated so the next ARP rebuilds them from the committed configuration.
-4. Hardware routes are synchronized.
+5. The current and candidate hardware-safe route plans are compared.
+Hardware routes are synchronized only when that plan changes; Arm-only uplink, default and router-link routes do not force an HWS transaction.
-5. The candidate is persisted to `${ESWITCH_STATE_FILE}.router`.
+6. The candidate is persisted to `${ESWITCH_STATE_FILE}.router`.
-6. Only then is the candidate published as the committed configuration, and stale NAT sessions for removed policies are flushed.
+7. Only then is the candidate published as the committed configuration.

-If any of steps 2 through 5 fails, the daemon reverses that step and the ones before it: hardware routes are resynchronized from the committed configuration, an added uplink is detached, and a removed uplink is reattached.
-The response is `ERR` and committed state is unchanged.
+If any of steps 3 through 6 fails, the daemon reverses the corresponding topology and hardware-plan changes: hardware routes are resynchronized when the plan changed, an added uplink is detached, and a removed uplink is reattached.
+The response is `ERR` and committed configuration is unchanged.
+Flushed CT/NAT sessions are ephemeral and cannot be restored; clients should expect active connections to reconnect after any successful or attempted router mutation that reaches the transaction stage.

-The `rename` in step 5 is the commit point.
+The `rename` in step 6 is the commit point.
 After a successful `rename` the daemon never rolls back only the in-memory copy, because that would diverge from the on-disk state a restart would restore.